Battle of Shiloh: Casualties

 Multiple sources list Union casualties as 13,047, with 1,754 killed, 8,408 wounded, and 2,885 missing or captured.
 Grant's army had 10,944 casualties, while Buell's had 2,103.
 Without counting those captured or missing, the brigades commanded by Sweeny, Veatch, and Colonel Nelson G. Williams all had over 600 killed or wounded.
 The report in the Official Records lists two brigade commanders as killed or mortally wounded, five wounded (including Sweeny), and one captured.
 One historian believes that the high number of officer losses caused casualty figures to be understated, and that they really total closer to 14,500.

 Confederate casualties totaled to 10,699, with 1,728 killed, 8,012 wounded, and 959 missing or captured.
 Additional sources agree with those figures.
 The Confederate totals do not include reporting for cavalry or the 47th Tennessee Infantry Regiment that arrived for the second day of the battle.
 Similar to the understatement for Union casualties, one historian believes Confederate casualties were probably closer to 12,000.
-Using the commonly quoted statistics, Cleburne's brigade had 790 wounded and 188 killed, which was more killed and more wounded than any brigade in any of the armies at the battle.
+Using the commonly quoted statistics, Cleburne's brigade had 790 wounded and 188 killed, both numbers higher than those for any brigade in any of the armies at the battle.
 In addition to the wounding of Johnston (mortal) and Hardee (slight), Beauregard's report mentions six casualties for major generals and brigadier generals—one killed, three severely wounded, one slightly wounded, and one injured when his horse was shot.
 Another Confederate soldier killed was Samuel B. Todd, brother of President Abraham Lincoln's wife, Mary Todd Lincoln.

-At the time, the battle was the largest fought in America.
+At the time, the battle was the largest fought in America and had the highest number of casualties so far in the war.
 The high number of casualties helped convince many Union leaders that the war was not going to end quickly in the west.
-About 20,000 men were killed or wounded at Shiloh, while a similar count for earlier major battles at Manassas (a.k.a.
-Bull Run), Wilson's Creek, Fort Donelson, and Pea Ridge combines to only 12,000.
+About 20,000 men were killed or wounded at Shiloh, while earlier major battles at Manassas (a.k.a.
+Bull Run), Wilson's Creek, Fort Donelson, and Pea Ridge combined to only 12,000.
 Shiloh's total casualties of 23,746 (which may be understated) puts it in the top ten (6th or 7th) in the American Civil War.